markd2/MarkDnD/ThirdAdventure/player-characters.md

 - **Sam** - Hill Dwarf Druid - https://www.dndbeyond.com/characters/25496459
-ko  - the magical oar magic item?
+   - the magical oar magic item?

 Sash of the Balanced Soul
 This plain seeming black cloth sash is unassuming made from a simple weave and adorned with a necklace of prayer beads along it’s front.
 However, if investigated for magic it will demonstrate a magical field that defies easy categorization into the classic schools.
 When worn no apparent effect is had.

 However, if during a long rest the wearer enters a meditation they will feel the sash pull at their consciousness, trying to instill a certain sense of peace and well being.
 If the user fights this it will immediately back off and the sensation disappear, but if the used is able to make a wisdom check DC 10 they will lull into a sense of supreme balance.

 The following morning they will find their balance is easy and more natural then before, and tripping is now virtually impossible.
-The user gains advantage on all Dec saves to determine balance or keeping their footing, as well as checks against being knocked prone or being moved by a force.
+The user gains advantage on all Dex saves to determine balance or keeping their footing, as well as checks against being knocked prone or being moved by a force.
 If this ability is used five times in a day the connection with the belt dissipates and must be regained on a long rest.

-If, at the end of the day their emotional state is off balance they must recommend with the sash to reclaim a sense of balance.
+If, at the end of the day their emotional state is off balance they must recommend with the sash to reclaim a sense of balance.p